Detroit Mesothelioma Lawyer

 Detroit is the home of the modern American automotive industry, including the so-called “Big Three” of Ford, General Motors, and Chrysler.

-For decades, though, car companies used asbestos in brakes, clutches, and body components to resist heat, friction, and fire.
+For decades, car companies used asbestos in brakes, clutches, and body components to resist heat, friction, and fire.

 The Packard Plant